NAT/Firewall bypass techniques

 • Stateful inspection challenges: ICMP’s connectionless nature makes state tracking difficult

-• Whitelist requirements: Certain ICMP types must be allowed for network functionality
+• Whitelist requirements: Certain ICMP types are required for basic network functionality and cannot be blocked outright

 • Implementation inconsistencies: Different devices handle ICMP differently, creating bypass opportunities